How to Protect your Home During a Dust Storm

 Actually, dust storms affect people right here in America every year.
 Anyone living in Arizona, New Mexico, Texas, or the Great Plains can tell you that dust storms are a reality of modern living, and they can be a significant problem for anyone caught unprepared.
-Dust and debris, as well as high winds and other issues, can make dust storms are serious problem.
-Wind shear being one.
+Dust and debris, as well as high winds and other issues, can make dust storms a serious problem.

 The most significant threat, however, could be to human health, especially for people who suffer from respiratory issues.
 During a dust storm, tiny particles of dust become airborne and can be inhaled.
 Regardless of someone’s physical condition, inhaling dust creates a wide range of issues.